osrf/vrx-docker/README.md

 ### Running all trials for all tasks for all teams

-To run all trials for all tasks listed in the `task_generated` directory for all teams in `team_generated`, call:
+To run all trials for all tasks listed in the `task_generated` directory for all teams, call:

 ```
 ./multi_scripts/run_all_teams_all_tasks.bash # for non-Nvidia computers